 Central Park property bought by DCA:

 A 60 hectare block in the middle of Denman Island was purchased in September 2006.
 This land is adjacent to Denman Road, the major thoroughfare across the island.
-Central Park is the southern anchor to a chain of conservation properties and Crown Land that stretches northwest for 5km to the shore of Chickadee Lake.
-See 'Vision' map & Newsletter.
+Central Park is the southern anchor to a chain of conservation properties and Crown Land that stretches northwest to Chickadee Lake and beyond for a total of over 6 km.
+See Central Park.

 Morrison Marsh Property Preserved: